yashadityasinghnegi/dti-music-recommender/README.md

 The system provide the chat interface implemented in Google Dialogflow for users to communicate by the nature languages.

 ### Envrionment Setup
-0. **Data set sources**
+0. **Data set sources**.
 Dataset with lyrics and genre tags: [Genres and Lyrics](https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres?select=artists-data.csv).
 Dataset with audio features: [Music features](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv)

 1. **Data Preperation - Optional**.
 This step can be skipped as the source datasets are too large to be uploaded in the repo.
 The output dataset [df_comb.csv](https://github.com/liaohaozhi/dti-music-recommender/blob/main/df_comb.csv) is uploaded in the git.